 Souley Vegan (+Takeout)

-If you're a fan of Souley Vegan's traditional all-you-can-eat holiday buffet, know that this year's Covid-friendly format ($36/adults, $17/kids under 10) is forgoing the communal thing for "generous portions served on plates."
-Hey, we're just glad they're open for dining in this year!
-Grub down on rosemary seitan country fried steak, baked candied yams, braised collard greens, NoLa dirty rice casserole, jalapeño buttered cornbread, and more.
-Throw in bottomless mimosas for an extra $20.
+Grub down on "generous portions" of rosemary seitan country fried steak, baked candied yams, brown butter garlic mashed potatoes, NoLa dirty rice casserole, jalapeño buttered cornbread, and more at the East Bay's best plant-based Thanksgiving ($36/adult, $17/kids under 10).
+Diners in can throw in bottomless mimosas for an extra $20.
 The restaurant, as well its the San Francisco location, is also offering its feast to go.
-Or, if you're feeding an army, order trays of sides of and desserts. // The restaurant will be open 11am to 4pm Thanksgiving Day.
-Preorder for takeout on us.orderspoon.com; 301 Broadway (Oakland), souleyvegan.com.
+Or, if you're feeding an army, order trays of sides of and desserts. // The restaurant will be open 11am to 4pm on November 24.
+Preorder for takeout; 301 Broadway (Oakland), souleyvegan.com.

-The California-Israeli hot spot is bringing it with a full menu of Thanksgiving options a la carte ($8 to $36).
-Load your table with stuffed turkey breast roulade, mushroom bastilla, harissa turkey wings, honey-lime yams, squash and fig stuffing, buttermilk biscuits, and mashed potatoes.
-Dessert ops include apple-persimmon pie, pecan-caramel-chocolate bars, and sweet potato cheesecake. // Order online for pickup Nov 23-24; 3770 Piedmont Ave.
+The California-Israeli hot spot is bringing it with a full menu of a la carte Thanksgiving options ($8 to $36).
+Load your table with lemon-sumac turkey, mushroom bastilla, harissa turkey wings, honey-lime yams, squash and fig stuffing, buttermilk biscuits, and mashed potatoes with celeriac.
+Dessert ops include apple-cranberry pie, pecan-caramel-chocolate bars, and sweet potato cheesecake. // Preorder online for pickup or delivery November 22nd from 4pm to 8pm or November 23rd from 11am to 4pm; 3770 Piedmont Ave.
 (Oakland), pomellaoakland.com.

 Marin and Wine Country Restaurants Open for Thanksgiving Dinner + Takeout

-Add a little ooh-la-la to your Thanksgiving festivities with a Frenchie three-course prix-fixe ($49).
-Unexpected delights include a goat cheese and quince profiterole; a Provencal pumpkin soup with ras al hanout and creme fraiche; cider-brined roast turkey with haricot verts almondine or seared salmon with gruyere gratin; and pumpkin crème brûlée or fondant au chocolate.
-A vegetarian entree is also available. // Open 11:30am to 8pm Thanksgiving Day; 85 Liberty Ship Way (Sausalito); for reservations, call 415.332,5625 or go to legaragebistrosausalito.com.
+Add a little ooh-la-la to your Thanksgiving festivities with a Frenchie three-course prix-fixe ($55).
+The delicious delights include Provencal pumpkin soup with roasted chestnuts and creme fraiche; cider-brined roast turkey with haricot verts almondine, seared salmon with gruyere gratin, or vegetable cassoulet; and pumpkin crème brûlée or fondant au chocolate. // Reservations required.
+Open 11:30am to 7:30pm on November 24; 85 Liberty Ship Way (Sausalito); legaragebistrosausalito.com.